 A partnership is an agreement where different parties agree to cooperate to advance their mutual interests.
-The partners in East Coast may be individuals, businesses, governments, and so on.
+The partners in Bedok may be individuals, businesses, governments, and so on.
 It is a specific kind of legal relationship formed by agreement between two or more parties to carry on business.

 A partnership in business is similar to personal partnerships.
 A successful business partnership requires not just short-term mutual interest but long-term compatibility.

 Entering into a business partnership in Bedok can be very exciting.
 You’ve found someone who shares your vision, works well with you, and has lots of great ideas.
 To create a partnership business, understand the why of your partner, seek commonality and shared vision, don’t rush the process, write things down.

 Be clear on the value you bring to the table.
 Be honest about why you’re interested in creating a partnership.
 Understand why your partner is seeking to connect.
 Best partnerships work because the vision and values are shared as well as passion and enthusiasm.
 Seal all agreements in writing to avoid messy breakups in future.
 Contracts preserve relationship, not destroy them.

 According to John McCarthy, who is the father of Artificial Intelligence, an AI is "The science and designing of making intelligent machines, especially intelligent PC programs".